 With over 25 years of continuous development and innovation, our focus remains on adding functionality while maintaining a simple, clean user interface and tight integration with the schematic design.

 Proteus comes equipped with over 50,000 library parts covering a large range of through-hole components including the full IEC libraries and SMT footprints, which include all the standard discrete and IC packaging styles.
 Both the IPC-782 and the IPC-7351 standard surface mount standard libraries are included.

-More importantly, we include both an integrated web search import and a dialogue based import tool for CAD parts that provides access to over 14 million parts via popular vendors such as SamacSys Library Loader, SnapEDA, PCB Library Expert and Ultra-Librarian.
-Please refer to the technical brochure for more information.
+More importantly, both an integrated web search import and a dialogue based import tool for CAD parts are included, which provide access to over 14 million parts via popular vendors such as SamacSys Library Loader, SnapEDA, PCB Library Expert and Ultra-Librarian.

 Length matching of tracks is an essential step in ensuring correct timing at the signal receiver for high speed transmissions.
 Proteus includes support for automatic length matching of tracks via a simple “select and match” user interface.
 This includes the ability to have track segments in multiple match groups which is needed for routing topologies like the DDR3 fly-by configuration.